Have Whitehaven Beach to Yourself at Dawn — Here's How

 Hill Inlet at Low Tide

-The famous swirling patterns at Hill Inlet happen at low tide when water flows over the sandbanks.
-I timed my visit for 7AM low tide on day two.
+The famous swirling patterns at Hill Inlet happen at low tide, when water flows over the sandbanks.
+Time your visit for the 7AM low tide on day two.

-The Hill Inlet Lookout (20-minute walk from the northern beach) gave me the classic aerial-ish view.
-But the real experience was walking down to the inlet itself and standing in the swirling water as it moved sand around my ankles.
+The Hill Inlet Lookout (a 20-minute walk from the northern beach) delivers the classic aerial-ish view.
+But the real experience is walking down to the inlet itself and standing in the swirling water as it moves sand around your ankles.
 The patterns are constantly shifting — the beach literally changes shape every 6 hours.

 Most tour visitors see Hill Inlet from the lookout for 20 minutes.
 Camping lets you spend hours there, watching the tide cycle transform it.